-- Design simple, visual event signage
+Design simple, visual event signage.

-Event Food Donation
+Food Donation After Your Event

 Contra Costa County has developed a list of local Food Recovery Organizations and Services.
-Contact a vendor and plan to donate extra food from your event.
+Contact a vendor and plan to donate food from your event.
 Many of these organizations provide food recovery services for free.

 - Bring a reusable bag.
 A lot of the fun at events is walking around the booths to look at and purchase unique and handcrafted items.
 Say ‘no’ to plastic bags.